Health Care & Insurance

 U.S. Department of Education Office for Civil Rights publication, “Discrimination Based on Pregnancy and Related Conditions: A Resource for Students and Schools" This guidance applies to federally funded educational institutions, including nearly all public and private universities and public K-12 schools, with certain exceptions.
 Also see information from the federal government on what types of education institutions are exempt from Title IX.

-Frequently asked questions about reproductive health in New York
+Frequently Asked Questions for patients seeking reproductive health care in New York

 Don ot rely on online searches.
 Instead, try sites operated by legitimate reproductive-rights organizations.
 Our task force has reviewed these organizations and feel they represent some of the safest resources for finding abortion help.